This is only applicable to on-premise deployments.

 If all the details and credentials were entered correctly, allow a few moments of inactivity while the system restarts itself.

 Once Appspace has restarted, verify that the AD authentication has been processed by logging out of your Appspace account and logging in again using the AD username (Superuser) and password credentials.

 If Automatic Creation is enabled it will automatically create the user and upon successful creation user will be presented with the EULA.
 Click Accept to proceed.

 Rolling Back Active Directory Authentication

-In some deployments (such as an On-Premises installation), you may need to roll back AD Authentication and revert back to Appspace Authentication.
+In some instances (such as an On-Premise installation), you may need to roll back AD Authentication and revert back to Appspace Authentication.
 The following guide explains the necessary steps to perform this task.

 On your Windows server computer, locate the Appspace installation folder.
 Browse to the MediaNetConfig folder (by default it is located at C:/Nexus/MediaNetFTP/FastNetV2/MediaNetConfig).

 Open the appspace.config file as a text file.
 Locate the key=”defaultAuthenticationProvider” line, and change the value to “NCSMySqlAuthenticationService” and save your changes.